 Site access for the project will require modification of the existing driveways and parking lot located on Willow Glen Drive next to the existing golf clubhouse.
-A new access point to the property from Willow Glen Drive west of the Steele Canyon Road (Phase 1 area) will be necessary as the clearance height of the bridge that crosses the Sweetwater River on Steele Canyon Road will not allow most large trucks or heavy equipment to pass beneath the bridge.
+A new access point to the property from Willow Glen Drive west of the Steele Canyon Road (Phase 1 area) will be constructed.